-To be counted present a student must be in attendance at least one-half of the student school day.
+To be counted present during on-site instruction days a student must be in attendance at least one-half of the student school day.
 This shall include attendance at official school activities at a place other than school with the approval of the principal.
 A student shall be in his/her assigned area at the beginning of the school day and the beginning of each class or be recorded as tardy.